-By the email due date (see Webcourses), you must email the instructor with the subject "Group and topic selection for homework 2 in COP 4910" with the following information:
+By the email due date (see Webcourses), you must email the instructor with the subject "Group and topic selection for homework 3 in COP 4910" with the following information:

 - 1. Your group members' names. - 2.
 The enterprise that your group is imagining that it works for (and if the enterprise is very large, also the sector you are focusing on within that enterprise). - 3.
-The problem that your presentation will address and why it is important for that enterprise. - 4.
+The problem that your presentation will address and why it is important for the enterprise. - 4.
 The kind of innovation that you will be proposing to solve the problem.
 This should be both specific and relatively new (see subsection 2.4). - 5.
-The title of your presentation.
-This title must be of the form where $\langle$ the problem $\rangle$ would be replaced by a name (or short description) of the problem you are addressing, $\langle$ the innovation $\rangle$ would be replaced by the name of the innovation (solution approach), and $\langle$ the enterprise $\rangle$ would be replaced by the name of the enterprise that your group is imagining that it works for.
-An example would be "Solving Customer Deaths with Verification for Boeing."
+The title of your presentation, which must be of the form where \langle the innovation \rangle would be replaced by the name of a innovation (solution approach), \langle the problem \rangle would be replaced by a name (or short description) of the problem you are addressing, and \langle the enterprise \rangle would be replaced by the name of the enterprise that your group is imagining that it works for..

-"Solving $\langle$ the problem $\rangle$ with $\langle$ the innovation $\rangle$ for $\langle$ the enterprise $\rangle$ ",
+"Using \langle the innovation \rangle to Solve \langle the problem \rangle for \langle the enterprise \rangle ",